RvN-R/milestone-2-cyclingclub/README.md

 ## Features Left to Implement

 * <i>GDPR Checkbox</i> - Allows the visitor to approve the use of there email address to inform them of future actions.
 Also ensures the cycling club complies with EU data protection law.
-<i>Gallery</i> - As the cycling groups membership grows over time they may choose to include a members gallery where they can share photos of Club Rides, or local community events they have organised.
+* <i>Gallery</i> - As the cycling groups membership grows over time they may choose to include a members gallery where they can share photos of Club Rides, or local community events they have organised.
+* <i>Club Store</i> - As the cycling group grows they may want add a store section to the page, offering cycling jerseys, cycling caps and other merchandise.
+* <i>Processing Payments</i> - When the store is implemented then a payment processing API is going to have to be adopted in order to process payments on the site.
+Additional backend is going to have to be implemented.
-<i>Incorporating Longitude and Latitude</i> - At present I've used strings in order to communicate the cycling routes origin, destination and waypoints with Googles DirectionsRenderer and DirectionsService objects, using a polyfill script at the top of the index.html page.
+* <i>Incorporating Longitude and Latitude</i> - At present I've used strings in order to communicate the cycling routes origin, destination and waypoints with Googles DirectionsRenderer and DirectionsService objects, using a polyfill script at the top of the index.html page.
 Fortunately Google has an extensive libary of locations across London premapped, and accepts strings in order to render these locations on the map.
 However,  in the future I need to experiment with incorporating longitude and latitude instead of strings.
 This will allow the routes to be more accurate, and less relient on Googles location libary.

 <b>ADD MORE ON ADDING MORE RIDES WITHOUT REWRITTING THE LOGIC</b>